Global Site Navigation (use tab and down arrow)

 The primary sources of funding for psychology graduate students are the humanities and social sciences assistantships offered through the School of Graduate Studies and the Faculty of Arts.
 However, because graduate assistantships are competitive, on the basis of academic merit and under the jurisdiction of the Department of Psychology, the School of Graduate Studies, and the Faculty of Arts, financial support is not guaranteed.
 Nevertheless, all our graduate students have received financial support in the past five years.
 Additional financial support may be provided by faculty supervisors or other competitive awards.

-Students admitted to the MA/PhD program (either stream) may receive up to five years of funding consisting of MA level funding for the first year and PhD level funding for subsequent years in the program.
+Students admitted to the PhD program (either stream) may receive up to five years of funding, which typically consist of about $17,000 in funding for the first year and about $21,000 of funding for years 2-5 in the program.
 Students admitted directly to the PhD program (either stream) following completion of a relevant master’s degree in psychology at another university may receive up to four years of funding at the PhD level.
 Teaching and research assistantship awards typically consist of a scholarship portion (to provide support for focusing on thesis-related research) and paid employment.
 Students who are awarded a teaching assistantship as their paid employment are expected to work as teaching assistants for approximately six and a half (6.5)hours per week in the fall and winter terms.

 Scholarships and awards